xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.TOOL   Adds a button to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds a button to a toolbar

-DELETE.TOOL   Deletes a button from a toolbar
+DELETE.TOOL&nbsp;&nbsp;&nbsp;Deletes a button from a toolbar

-DELETE.TOOLBAR   Deletes custom toolbars
+DELETE.TOOLBAR&nbsp;&nbsp;&nbsp;Deletes custom toolbars

-RESET.TOOLBAR   Resets a built-in toolbar to its default initial setting
+RESET.TOOLBAR&nbsp;&nbsp;&nbsp;Resets a built-in toolbar to its default initial setting

-SHOW.TOOLBAR   Hides or displays a toolbar
+SHOW.TOOLBAR&nbsp;&nbsp;&nbsp;Hides or displays a toolbar

 Return to [top](#A)